-7. follow the footprints to the Bridge
+Follow the footprints to the Bridge

-8. when they go up onto the bridge they will pass pink signs saying the footpath is closed for a City of Culture event- fine to pass.
+On the way to the bridge they will pass pink signs saying the footpath is closed for a City of Culture event- fine to pass.

-9 3 SOS phone boxes on bridge.
+3 SOS phone boxes on bridge.
 In a real emergency these will take you through to the Bridge Control Tower.

-10. Optionally you can hear some of the recordings of the bridge itself on the way back or choose to chat to friends
+Optionally you can hear some of the recordings of the bridge itself on the way back or choose to chat to friends.

-.

--Finally, turn on device by pressing red button on bottom left of keypad.
+Finally, turn on device by pressing red button on bottom left of keypad.
 Wave them off!

 When visitors return:

-- take their devices and return in numerical order in the chargers.
+Take their devices and return in numerical order in the chargers.
 Make sure they click into place. - When devices come back in there is no need to turn them off, just put them straight in the chargers.

-- put headphones into used box
+Put headphones into used box.

--as soon as possible, detangle cables, wipe headphones with antibacterial wipes and put in clean box.
+As soon as possible, detangle cables, wipe headphones with antibacterial wipes and put in clean box.

--p

-oint out feedback.
+Point out feedback.

 REPEAT!